tldr-pages/tldr/pages/common/ropgadget.md

 `ROPgadget --binary {{path/to/binary}} --{{norop|nojob|nosys}}`

-- List gadgets in the binary file, not including bad bytes:
+- Exclude bad byte gadgets in the binary file:

 `ROPgadget --binary {{path/to/binary}} --badbytes {{byte_string}}`

-- List gadgets in the binary file, with up to a given number of bytes:
+- List gadgets up to the specified number of bytes in the binary file:

 `ROPgadget --binary {{path/to/binary}} --depth {{nbyte}}`